 Keeping A Personal Safety Device Handy

-As the name suggests, these devices are designed for personal safety and are often used by people who may be at risk of danger, such as hikers, elderly people, people who work alone at night, or people like you.
+As the name suggests, personal safety devices are designed for personal safety and are often used by people who may be at risk of danger, such as hikers, elderly people, people who work alone at night, or people like you.

 But a personal safety device equipped with an emergency alert feature can allow them to quickly notify friends, family, or medical personnel for assistance.